 - Pour the sauce around the chicken then nestle all of the potatoes around the chicken pieces (Photo #11).

 - Bake at 375f on the middle rack for 20-30 minutes or until the chicken reaches a 160-165f internal temperature.
 Check with an instant-read thermometer for accuracy.
 If desired, broil for the last 2 minutes for more color on top.
 To finish the dish move the chicken and potatoes from the pan to a platter (tent with foil to keep chicken and potatoes warm) and cook the sauce over medium heat.
-Add 2 cups of frozen peas to the sauce, bring to a simmer, then add 4 tablespoons of butter and whisk together.
+Add 2 cups of frozen peas to the sauce and bring to a simmer.
+Once the peas are hot, turn off the heat and whisk in the butter, 1 cube at a time.
 Season to taste with more salt, pepper, oregano, and lemon juice if required then pour the sauce on top of the chicken and potatoes (Photo #12).
 Top with parsley and serve.
 Enjoy!

 Top tips